-The StartUp Bahrain community continues to identify opportunities that will ease running a startup.
-As a result, new policies are being announced that aim to develop the startup ecosystem.
+StartUp Bahrain continues to identify opportunities that will ease running a startup.
 Bahrain’s competitive advantage stems from its agile, nimble and fast-moving economy.
 Its small size and ease of access to key decision-makers mean that companies can raise concerns directly with the people who can address them.

 Sijilat Portal